Monday, June 23, 2025

 The Redlining Factor

-It involved, for the most part, a separation of black and white Americans, based on customs, choice, or institutional racism rather than law and upheld by those in power with harsh penalties for anyone who dared defy the system.
+It involved the separation of black and white Americans, based on customs, choice, or institutional racism rather than law.
+It was upheld by those in power with harsh penalties for anyone who dared defy the system.

 In many instances, redlining resulted in ghettos or poor inner-city neighborhoods.
-The value of homes often plummeted as homeowners found it difficult to borrow money for upkeep, sometimes following prey to shady loan deals or rent-to-own schemes.
+The value of homes often plummeted as homeowners found it difficult to borrow money for upkeep, sometimes falling prey to shady loan deals or rent-to-own schemes.
 Also, African Americans who were lucky relocated to the suburbs, leaving behind the less fortunate.
-As a result, black students attended segregated schools before being bused to areas less welcoming.
-In later years, food deserts developed as once proud bodegas and corner markets closed their doors and chain stores and strip malls avoided the areas.
+As a result, black students attended segregated schools or were bused to areas less welcoming.
+In later years, food deserts developed as once proud bodegas and corner markets closed their doors, and chain stores and strip malls avoided the areas.
 It was common practice across the country in so-called blighted communities.

 As a result, a law was passed that mandated homes within the city limits be equipped with an indoor toilet, sink, and bathtub.
 Landlords often attached small rooms to the back of older homes.
 They could be entered from inside or the back porch.
 The dirt roads disappeared during the Funk and Disco era, but the sidewalks never materialized.